 1. Strong & Visible Call-to-Action

-CTA Summary Make sure your primary CTA button is visible and readable (avoid “ghost buttons”) at all times including landing; actually looks like a button; have clear and explanatory copy to encourage user to click.
+CTA Summary Make sure your primary CTA button is visible and readable (avoid “ghost buttons”) at all times including landing; actually looks like a button; has clear and explanatory copy to encourage user to click.
 A/B test it to perfection.

 2. Solid Performance & Fast Loading Times